gvwilson/sdxjs/test/index.md

 8.   …which loads `Hope`…
 9.   …then registers a test.
-10.  `pray` can now ask the unique instance of `Hope` to run all of the tests, then get a report from the `Hope` singleton and display it.
+10.  `pray` can now ask the unique instance of `Hope` to run all of the tests, then get a report from the `Hope` [%g singleton "singleton" %] and display it.

 [%figure slug=unit-test-lifecycle img=lifecycle.svg alt="Unit testing lifecycle" caption="Lifecycle of dynamically-discovered unit tests." %]